Hamburg Temple: History of the Temple and its congregation

 The New Israelite Temple Society (Neuer Israelitischer Tempelverein in Hamburg) was founded on 11 December 1817 and 65 heads of families joined the new congregation.
 One of the pioneers of the synagogue reform was Israel Jacobson (1768–1828).
 In 1810 he had founded a prayerhouse, adjacent to the modern school he ran, in Seesen.
 On 18 October 1818, the anniversary of the Battle of Nations near Leipzig, the members of the New Israelite Temple Society inaugurated their first synagogue in a rented building in the courtyard between Erste Brunnenstraße and Alter Steinweg in Hamburg's Neustadt quarter (New Town).

 Dr. Eduard Kley together with Dr. Gotthold Salomon were the first spiritual leaders of the Hamburg Temple in 1818.
 The first members included the notary Meyer Israel Bresselau, Lazarus Gumpel and Ruben Daniel Warburg.
 Later members included Salomon Heine and Dr. Gabriel Riesser, who was chairman of the New Israelite Temple Society from 1840 to 1843.

 "But Because of Our Sins" in the Day of Atonement Additional Prayer.
 Left: the 1818 Hamburg rite, stating "may it be Thy will, O Lord, to accept in mercy the uttering of our lips instead of our obligatory sacrifices and omitting "O gather our dispersions...
 Conduct us unto Zion."
-Right: traditional equivalent, from an 1896 Orthodox prayer book.
+Right: traditional equivalent, from an 1896 Orthodox siddur.

-The new prayer book employed in the Temple was the first comprehensive Reform liturgy ever composed: it omitted or changed several of the formulas anticipating a return to Zion and restoration of the sacrificial cult in the Jerusalem Temple.
+Seder ha-'Abodah ("Order of Devotion"), the new siddur (prayer book) employed in the Temple, was the first comprehensive Reform liturgy ever composed: it omitted or changed several of the formulas anticipating a return to Zion and restoration of the sacrificial cult in the Jerusalem Temple.
 These changes – expressing the earliest tenet of the nascent Reform movement, universalised Messianism – evoked a thunderous denunciation from Rabbis across Europe, who condemned the builders of the new synagogue as heretics.
 The religious service of the Hamburg Temple was disseminated at the 1820 Leipzig Trade Fair, where Jewish businessmen from German states, many other European countries, and the United States met.
-As a consequence, several Reform communities, including New York and Baltimore, adopted the Hamburg Temple's prayer book, which was read from left to right, as in the Christian world.
+As a consequence, several Reform communities, including New York and Baltimore, adopted the Hamburg Temple's siddur, which was read from left to right, as in the Christian world.